renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.

+## customEnvForChild

+Custom environment variables for sidecar Docker containers.
+This configuration will be applied after all other environment variables so that it can be used to override defaults.

 ## dockerImagePrefix

 Override the default renovate sidecar Docker containers image prefix from `docker.io/renovate` to a custom value, so renovate will pull images from a custom Docker registry.